lavinog/GCE-7days2die/README.md

 sudo apt install byobu
 byobu
 ```
-*Note, you can exit byobu with ctrl-a,d*
+*Note, you can detath byobu with F6 and get help with F1*

-You can toggle the launch of Byobu at login with:
-  'byobu-disable' and 'byobu-enable'

 #### Download and run installer
 Use the following to download the repository and extract